Verdict: A film that seeks answers to issues plaguing the average man.

 Aabhasam is all about what transpires in an overnight bus journey from Bengaluru to Kerala aboard a Democracy Travels’ bus named Gandhi.
 The bus carries across borders a cross-section of society.
 From the strong and independent costume designer to the ostracised trans woman, to the little girl who wonders what the game her ‘uncle’ plays is called, Aabhasam brings many relevant issues to the fore.
 Abuse, violation of space and the assertion of it, religion, beef politics, moral policing—all find space in the journey.

 Aabhasam could easily be named one of the better satires in Malayalam cinema till date.
 While the cast of seasoned actors and a handful of debutants has done a fabulous job, the cinematography is almost flawless.
 The tight scripting ensures each of the characters on the bus gets to tell their tale—weaving stories within a story.
-The cranky old Ammachi from Kottayam, the ailing labourer, the lecherous driver, a young couple observing fast during Ramadan, all find their voices in the movie.
+The cranky old Ammachi from Kottayam, the ailing labourer, the lecherous driver, a young couple observing fast during Ramadan, all find voice in the movie.
 The recurrent imagery laced within the film is powerful.
 Rima Kallingal is in her element as the strong-willed woman, while Suraj Venjaramoodu shines as the anti-hero.
 Indrans, Mamukoya, and Alencier Lopez all do justice to their roles.
 It’s a treat to see Nassar back on screen.
 Sheetal Shyam puts up a convincing performance, which breaks the stereotypical portrayal of the LGBT community.
 Oorali adds to the film with powerful lyrics and musical presence.
 The background score by Dev and haunting and builds up the mood of the film.

 What could have been better: